snaplet/docs-old/docs/tutorials/supabase-integration.md

 ## All done!

 As a Supabase user, you can see how this solves an issue we all typically experience when attempting to create multiple development environments and populating each of those environments with data that you can work with.
-With Snaplet, this workflow is simplified down to creating the respective Supabase projects, connecting the data source (typically the production database) to Snaplet and then telling Snaplet where to restore that data (typically your staging and development databases).
+With Snaplet, this process is simplified down to creating the respective Supabase projects, connecting the data source (The production database) to Snaplet and telling Snaplet where to restore that data (staging and development databases).

 Usually, populating your staging and development databases can be a pain, but it doesn’t have to be.
 With Snaplet that workflow becomes much easier.
 All you have to worry about is creating a new project on Supabase and let Snaplet worry about getting your data in there.